What Is cPanel Hosting?

 |cPanel||Promised fast loading times and more||A great armory of features, covering mostly all aspects of website management||Low|

 The main competitor to cPanel is arguably Plesk.
 Some customers are fans of cPanel; some swear by Plesk.
 The two applications do more or less the same thing, so if you can work in both, it’s a bonus.

-We wrote an article comparing the main differences between cPanel and Plesk.
-As a primer:
+Here are the main differences between cPanel and Plesk:

 - Plesk is available for Windows and Linux; cPanel is Linux-only